 Our team has extensive experience in aviation history storytelling across multiple disciplines: as filmmakers, writers, lecturers, model builders, photographers, and exhibit curators and designers.
-We have the full endorsement of the US WWI Centennial Commission and the French Mission Centenaire.
+We have the full endorsement of the US WWI Centennial Commission, the French Mission Centenaire, and the Air Force Association.
 Our Advisory Board is an outstanding group of Escadrille family members, historians, and WWI Commission members, former US Air Force Chiefs of Staff.

 We are on pace with our budget and production calendar.
 We simply need the funds in order to bring this story to life during the Centennial.
 It is the perfect time to remind the world of this story.

 Paul Glenshaw’s aviation storytelling covers a wide range of media.
 He is a regular contributor to the Smithsonian’s Air & Space magazine and was co-writer and producer of the PBS documentary Barnstorming.
 He is the author of To Swing Through the Sky, a theatrical concert commissioned and produced by George Mason University about the twin histories of jazz and powered flight.
 He is an exhibit curator/producer for museums, and is a longtime STEM educator.
 He was a member of the Wright Experience team during the Centennial of Flight in 2003.
 Paul is a graduate of Washington University in St. Louis, with a first career in art museums.
 He is practicing artist and a drawing instructor for the Smithsonian Associates.